 In the state of Texas, at-fault manufacturers are responsible for:

 - Medical bills (those already received and any future/recurring bills)

 - Lost wages

 - Loss of enjoyment of life

 Did you suffer an injury – or even worse – as a result of a mechanical failure in your vehicle?
 You don’t have to fight alone.
-The McAllen personal injury attorneys at J. Gonzalez Law are ready to listen to your story and defend your rights.
+The McAllen personal injury attorneys at J. Gonzalez Injury Attorneys are ready to listen to your story and defend your rights.